About the Coliseum

 The El Paso County Coliseum, which was originally known as the “El Paso County Live Stock and Agricultural Exhibition Building,” hosted rodeos when it opened.

-The El Paso County Coliseum has also hosted a variety of entertainment, including boxing, Disney on Ice, Tuff Hedeman Championship Bull Riding, car shows and much more.
+The El Paso County Coliseum has also hosted a variety of entertainment, including boxing, Disney on Ice, Tuff Hedeman Championship Bull Riding, and much more.

 The El Paso County Coliseum is owned by the county of El Paso and operated by the El Paso Sports Commission.